Cargo Framebuilding Apprenticeship

 We provide accommodations for participants, including utilities.
 This includes a shared living space with one private room and 2 semi-private.
 There is a shared kitchen/eating area and a shared bathroom.
 You will be living and working with like-minded individuals and when the apprenticeship is complete, you will have created a community of social entrepreneurs.
 It is our hope that the strong relationships you build will continue after you’ve returned to your own community and be the basis for the Human Powered Network.
 You/we are stronger as a community than as individuals; this community approach is a fundamental value of CAT.

 We will have group meals for dinner with breakfast and lunch left to the choice of individuals.
 Food will be supplemented by a “work for food” program with our local Skinner City Farm partnership.
 A community garden of the City of Eugene, SCF shares office space at CAT.
 You as an apprentice have access to food from the garden plots (¼ of an acre).
 This is an integral part of the apprenticeship program and requires 3 hours per week.
-We have a common kitchen with convection oven, stove, refrigerator, food storage area and a large dining table.
+We have a common kitchen with stove, refrigerator, food storage area, high-quality kitchenware and a large dining table.
 We don’t use a microwave, we buy organic, we do recycle, etc.

 We have high speed internet, numerous computers, solar hot water, solar electric panels, inside bike parking, one bathroom with shower/tub upstairs and a public bathroom downstairs.
 We try to conserve energy.